amanadhav/ClassQ/README.md

 ### Prerequisite checking

-prerequisites form a DAG - Machine Learning requires Linear Algebra, Advanced AI Security requires both ML and Binary Exploitation, etc. BFS from the requested course finds every prerequisite reachable in O(V+E). cycle detection runs a separate Kahn topological sort pass (can't use visited-set alone, a diamond shape would false-positive). results are cached in Redis keyed by a version tag so invalidation is instant when a prereq edge changes.
+Prerequisites form a DAG - Machine Learning requires Linear Algebra, Advanced AI Security requires both ML and Binary Exploitation, etc. BFS from the requested course finds every prerequisite reachable in O(V+E).
+Cycle detection runs a separate Kahn topological sort pass (can't use visited-set alone, a diamond shape would false-positive).
+Results are cached in Redis keyed by a version tag so invalidation is instant when a prereq edge changes.

 ### Transactional outbox

-enrollment writes and outbox event inserts happen in the same Postgres transaction. if the transaction rolls back, there's no phantom event. a background worker polls pending rows and publishes them, retrying up to 5 times before marking failed. this decouples event delivery from the registration path so a slow downstream consumer can't add latency to a registration request.
+Enrollment writes and outbox event inserts happen in the same Postgres transaction.
+If the transaction rolls back, there's no phantom event.
+A background worker polls pending rows and publishes them, retrying up to 5 times before marking failed.
+This decouples event delivery from the registration path so a slow downstream consumer can't add latency to a registration request.

 ### The correctness harness